Teacher Compensation Dashboard

 Definitions and Sources

-Defined contribution (DC): Plans such as 401(k), 403(b) or 457(b) in which retirement savings grows through contribution amounts and investment strategy.
+Defined Contribution (DC): Plans such as 401(k), 403(b) or 457(b), in which retirement savings grow through contribution amounts and investment strategy.
 The retirement benefit is not pre-determined and is entirely dependent upon the account balance at retirement.

-State Pension Benefit Formulas: Multiplier percentage multiplied by average final salary calculation multiplied by years of service.
+State Pension Benefit Formulas: Multiplier percentage set by the state, multiplied by the average final salary calculation, multiplied by years of services.
 Sourced from state retirement system handbooks.

 Employer Normal Cost Rate (%): The amount of an employer’s contribution that goes toward a teacher’s retirement benefit (as opposed to paying for unfunded liabilities).
 Sourced from state retirement system financial reports.